ca16/ValidAnagrams/README.md

 1. do 'java ProgramStart'

 1. The program itself will ask you for input, and give you the instructions you need.
-For an outline see section 'While it's running below'.
+For an outline, see section 'While it's running below'.

 ----